auth0/docs/articles/server-apis/aspnet-webapi/authenticate.md

 ### 6. You're done!

-Now you have both your FrontEnd and Backend configured to use Auth0.
+Now you have both your frontend and backend configured to use Auth0.
 Congrats, you're awesome!

 ### Optional Steps